Twentysix26/Red-Docs/red/red_guide_bot_accounts.md

 Here's a handy gif to explain the process. ![oauth new bot](https://i.imgur.com/Y2ouW7I.gif)

 ## Logging in with a token

-*If* your bot was previously a user account, delete `/data/red/settings.json`.
-This will reset the bot login details, and allow you to login using a token.

 Upon startup, you should receive a screen that looks like this: ![login](https://i.imgur.com/KcnsQrT.png)
 Enter your token and press 'Enter'.
 You can now set up the bot normally.